jezhalford/blog/_posts/2017-10-30-seven-deadly-wastes.markdown

 Sprints are another means of reducing motion waste.
 We schedule a regular time to plan a small chunk of work in detail, and we hope that reduces the potential for chaos down the line.

-Another option to explore is *policy*.
+Another option to explore is _policy_.
 Policies are simple sets of rules that tell us how to deal with certain situations.
 You probably have plenty of polices in your team already.
 Policies are things like “when we find a bug it gets prioritised by a product owner before developers look at it”.

 Policies like that help teams to work autonomously, because they don’t have to ask someone what to do in a given situation.
 They reduce motion because they stop us from having to run around looking for solutions.

 Motion waste is often hiding in plain sight.
 But finding it, and fixing it, can be an incredibly effective way to speed up your team.

-*Going Faster: Weekly ideas on speeding up your software team by Jez Halford, a software development consultant helping teams to deliver better software more quickly.*

-*There’s more from Jez on *[*Twitter*](https://twitter.com/jezhalford)*, *[*Medium *](https://medium.com/@jezhalford)*and *[*jezhalford.com*](https://jezhalford.com/)